Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="faq-extensions"></a>
 ## What browsers have extensions(and where can I find install procedures)?
 There is currently a Firefox and Chrome extension.
 The Firefox extension is well supported and actively worked on.
-The Chrome extension is less active and more experimental.
+The Chrome extension is maintained by a PDF.js contributor.
 For installing either see the [readme](https://github.com/mozilla/pdf.js/blob/master/README.md).

 <a name="faq-contrib"></a>
 ## I know JavaScript and want to contribute to the project.
 How do I start?